deelaws/WebsiteGenerator/README.md

 # WebsiteGenerator
-My static public website code generator.
+This project generates the static pages for my public website.